 Emerald’s color intensity at its best may be unrivaled in nature.

 On the other hand, smaller, poorly cut and light colored emeralds will be lower in price.
-As will gems that have been created in a lab rather than mined from the earth.
+Likewise for gems that have been created in a lab rather than mined from the earth.

 The Cut of an Emerald